 That said, it is important that we be able to make and communicate our giving decisions intelligently.
-There is no established consensus on how giving decisions, program evaluation or charity metrics should be conducted; the "field" (to the extent it is even considered one) is young not very developed.22 Rather than credentials, we think it is appropriate to focus on abilities.
+Rather than credentials, we think it is appropriate to focus on abilities.

 One indication of our abilities can be found in the opinions of the people who have worked with and managed us for the past few years.
-They will attest that even in a highly selective environment, we have stood out for our intelligence, particularly the kind that will be most important for this endeavor: the ability to combine analysis with common sense, and the ability to pick out and summarize what's important from a vast array of information.23
+They will attest that even in a highly selective environment, we have stood out for our intelligence, particularly the kind that will be most important for this endeavor: the ability to combine analysis with common sense, and the ability to pick out and summarize what's important from a vast array of information.